Professional schools generally expect that, during the four years of undergraduate training, pre-health students will:

 GPA is calculated from your first day of class as an undergraduate.
 Keep your academic record competitive!
 GPA is the first critical factor in determining your applications success.
 Become a successful student and keep it up!

 - Begin or continue to work, either paid or as a volunteer, in a health office, hospital or other location where you can gain clinical exposure and interact with patients.

-- Finish your prerequisites!
-Remember the standard professional school course prerequisites are usually one year of Biology, one year of Inorganic Chemistry, one year of Organic Chemistry and one year of Physics, all with lab, and one semester of calculus with other courses recommended by your pre-health advisor.
+- Make progress completing your prerequisites!
+Remember the standard professional school course prerequisites are usually one year of Biology, one year of Inorganic Chemistry, one year of Organic Chemistry and one year of Physics, all with lab, with other courses recommended by your pre-health advisor.

 - Begin review for professional exams (MCAT, DAT, PCAT, OAT, GRE).

 - Continue to work or volunteer in a healthcare setting.

 - Determine who your writers of recommendation letters are going to be.
 You will need at least three.
 Try to think in terms of who will write an effective letter on your behalf.
 People who know you, your skills and abilities, your disposition and aptitudes, your desire and commitment to becoming a healthcare professional are best.
 Faculty, healthcare professionals and others who have supervised your activities and experiences are suggested.